On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Related Work

 \subsection{Multilingual Language Models}

-Most SotA LMs, such as Llama-3~\citep{meta2024llama3} and Phi 3\citep{abdin2024phi}, are trained on multilingual data, enabling them to understand and generate text in multiple languages~\citep{huang-etal-2023-languages,holmstrom-etal-2023-bridging,xu2024survey,meta2024llama3}.
-Although these multilingual LMs follow the general training paradigm of training monolingual LMs, they are often found to behave differently or show unique features from monolingual models~\citep{xu2024survey}.
-For example, \citet{deng2024multilingual} reveals that multilingual LMs are prone to generate unsafe outputs on malicious instructions in non-English languages, i.e. multilingual jailbreak. \citet{DBLP:journals/corr/abs-2310-00905} also identify that all LLMs tested in their study produce significantly more unsafe responses for non-English queries than English ones.
-Furthermore, previous work on model explanation finds that multilingual models are different from counterpart monolingual models in terms of their internal processes, i.e., different importance distributions on the same input~\citep{jorgensen-etal-2022-multilingual,zhao-aletras-2024-comparing}.
-A general conclusion drawn from these studies is that findings from monolingual settings, particularly those in English, are unlikely to hold in multilingual settings involving non-English languages.
+Most SotA Language Models (LMs), such as Llama-3~\citep{meta2024introducing}, Phi 3~\citep{abdin2024phi}, and DeepSeek-R1~\citep{deepseekai2025}, are trained on multilingual data, enabling them to process and generate text across multiple languages~\citep{huang-etal-2023-languages,holmstrom-etal-2023-bridging,xu2024survey,meta2024introducing}.
+Although multilingual LMs follow the general training paradigm of monolingual LMs, they often exhibit distinct behaviors and unique characteristics~\citep{xu2024survey}.
+For example, \citet{deng2024multilingual} reveal that multilingual LMs are prone to generate unsafe outputs on malicious instructions in non-English languages, i.e. multilingual jailbreak. \citet{DBLP:journals/corr/abs-2310-00905} report significantly higher rates of unsafe responses to non-English queries. \citet{chen-etal-2024-monolingual} find that instruction tuning in a multilingual setting performs on par with, or even surpasses, tuning a model individually for each language.
+Furthermore, previous work on model explanation finds that multilingual models have different process mechanisms from counterparts monolingual models~\citep{jorgensen-etal-2022-multilingual,zhao-aletras-2024-comparing}.

+In other areas of multilingual LLM research, such as cross-lingual transfer learning and in-context learning, LLMs are often found to benefit from exposure to non-English languages.
+For example,~\citet{turc2021revisiting} find that pretraining one ``pivot'' language could be more effective than English for cross-lingual transfer.
+Similarly, \citet{shi2023language} and \citet{tu2025blessingmultilingualitysystematicanalysis} suggest that greater linguistic diversity in prompting languages improves performance, although~\citet{wang2025lostmultilingualitydissectingcrosslingual} note that multilingual prompting may lead to factual hallucination.
+However, in the context of pruning, it remains unknown whether calibrating on non-English or non-target languages will benefit the performance of pruned mLLMs.

+In short, these studies demonstrate that concepts derived from monolingual settings, particularly those focused on English, often fail to generalize to multilingual contexts involving non-English languages and indicate complex cross-linguistic patterns.
+Moreover, findings regarding the cross-lingual performance of LLMs are frequently inconsistent across different settings.
+Overall, it is difficult to generalize findings from English to non-English scenarios in the context of pruning LLMs.
+However, most existing work focuses on English-centric settings.
+Therefore, our work addresses this gap by examining the issue through the lens of language-targeted pruning.